Parents/Students » Guidelines and Policies » UCP Information Form

 What issues are not covered by the UCP?

 Not all complaints fall under the scope of the UCP.
-Many concerns are the responsibility of the LEA, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, provision of core curricula subjects, student advancement and retention, student discipline, student records, the Bagley-Keene Open Meeting Act, the Brown Act, and other general education requirements.
+Many concerns are the responsibility of the LEA, including classroom assignments, common core, grades, graduation requirements, hiring and evaluation of staff, homework policies and practices, student advancement and retention, student discipline, student records, the Bagley-Keene Open Meeting Act, the Brown Act, and other general education requirements.
 The LEA, however, may use its local complaint procedures to address complaints not covered by the UCP.

 In addition, the following complaints are referred to other agencies for resolution and not subject to the UCP: